mu-editor/mu/README.rst

 Development
 -----------

-You only need to bother about this if you actually want to contribute to the development of the Mu editor itself.
+If you only want to use Mu then please ignore this section.
+If you'd like to contribute to the development of Mu read on...

 The source code is hosted on GitHub.
 Please feel free to fork the repository.
 Assuming you have Git installed you can download the code from the canonical